🔼The name Michaiah in the Bible

 - A teacher (2 Chronicles 17:7).

-- The father of Achbor, one of king Josiah's adjutants, also known as Abdon and his father Micah (2 Chronicles 34:20 & 2 Kings 22:12).
+- The father of Achbor, one of king Josiah's adjutants, also known as Abdon and his father Micah (2 Chronicles 34:20 and 2 Kings 22:12).

 - A contemporary of Jeremiah (Jeremiah 36:11 and 36:13, spelled מכיהו, Michaiahu).